ralphishimwe/alu-shell/permissions/README.md

 3. script that shows all groups that the current user prt of command : group
 4. script taht creates empty file touch hello
 5. scritp that gives execution permisio to hello
+6. script that gives excutio perm to user(owner) group and gives read only for other user